 What happens when you keep following something that you are passionate about?
 Your curiosity brings you so many things to learn!
 Cacao is my spirit animal (so I’ve been told).
 So learning about chocolate has become my passion.
 (Is it yours too??)
 Following what interests me, I’ve come across some odd tidbits.
-After reading the random fun facts, you’ll be able to sound like an expert about chocolate at parties.
+After reading these random fun facts about chocolate, you’ll be able to sound like an expert at parties.
 Your friends will be impressed, I’m sure.

 Chocolate comes from fruit.
 A cacao tree grows pods – or the fruit, and inside those pods are seeds (aka beans).
 The seeds/beans are then processed into candy or hot/cold drinks.
 The tree is called “Theobroma” or “food of the gods.”

 Don’t confuse the sugar rush!
 Chocolate in its purer state has a ton of feel-good ingredients: tryptophan (which helps the body release serotonin and endorphins).
 Cacao contains several antioxidants including polyphenols and Phenylethylalanine.
 These are known to reduce anxiety, depression and work with the dopamine in your brain.
 Cacao also has high levels of iron – which could be a reason why women crave it during parts of their cycles .
 The best ingredient is theobromine.
 This is a mild stimulant (there is no natural caffeine in chocolate) adding to the overall euphoria effect.

 In the beginning